rlugojr/sample-apps/api-explorer/README.md

 8. Open [http://localhost:9000](http://localhost:9000).

-## Getting your API token
+## Providing your API token

-To make API calls from the API Explorer against your Apcera cluster you need to provide your API token.
-Once you've [logged in to your cluster using APC](http://docs.apcera.com/quickstart/installing-apc/#targeting-your-platform-and-logging-in-using-apc), you can find your API token in the `$HOME/.apc` file.
+To make API calls you need to provide your API token.
+An easy to obtain your API token is from the `$HOME/.apc` file.
+This file is created by APC and contains the API tokens for each cluster you have targeted.

-1. Open `$HOME/.apc` in an editor and copy the API token to your clipboard.
-Don't include the **Bearer** preamble in the copied string, just the token value ("**eyJ0eXAiO**...", for example).
+**To provide your API token**:

+1. Open `~./apc` (or `$HOME/.apc`) in a text editor.
+2. Locate the `tokens` field for your cluster, e.g.
         {
           "target": "https://mycluster.apcera-platform.io:443",
           "tokens": {